vdods/barf/README.md

     code generation (preprocessor) stage -- ones that don't appear at all in any codespec, not necessarily to indicate they weren't used in one particular case.
--   Ensure that commandline-specified values for parser directives override in-source values, so that parser generation can be controlled from the build system if needed, e.g. for unit testing.
--   Run preprocessor on code blocks in reflex and trison, so that e.g. stuff like this can work in a reflex/trison code block.

-        Parser::ParserReturnCode parse (std::string const &s, double &parsed_value)
-        {
-            std::istringstream in(s);
-            Parser parser;
-            parser.attach_istream(in);
-        <|if(is_defined(generate_debug_spew_code))
-            parser.DebugSpew(true);
-        <|end_if
-            Parser::ParserReturnCode return_code = parser.Parse(&parsed_value);
-            return return_code;
-        }

 -   Ensure that commandline-specified values for scanner/parser directives override in-source values, so that scanner/parser generation can be controlled from the build system if needed, e.g. for unit testing.
 -   Run preprocessor on code blocks in reflex and trison, so that e.g. stuff like this can work